projectatomic/nulecule/examples/gitlab-centos7-atomicapp/README.md

-This is an atomic application based on the nulecule specification.
+This is an atomicapp application based on the nulecule specification.
 Docker and Kubernetes are the supported providers.
-You'll need to run this from a workstation that has the atomic command and kubectl client that can connect to a kubernetes master.
+You'll need to run this from a workstation that has the [atomic](https://github.com/projectatomic/atomic) command and kubectl client that can connect to a kubernetes master.

 It is 3 a tier application based on redis, postgresql and gitlab.
 This is also an example Nulecule having multiple tier artifacts rather using graphs.